jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Qawasha and Weed stay by the shrine and sleep there while the rest of the party takes a Long Rest near the statue of Torm. **Bringing everyone up to level 3!**.

 **What will happen in the Shrines of Camp Righteous?
 Tune in Next Time to Find Out!**

+### Things to Note!
+- When rolling different checks use a Private GM roll so the party is unaware of what happened.
+- Purple Berried vines are probably dangerous so approach with caution.
+- About 2 hexes on the map per day traveling on the river.

 [_Back to Top_](#top_of_page)